ChristianKreuzberger/DASH-SVC-Toolchain/README.md

 ## Parsing MPD using libdash
 This section details on how to parse the MPD using libdash, assuming we are in the main directory (DASH-SVC-Toolchain) again.

+	LIBDASHPATH=$(pwd)/libdash/libdash/build/bin
+	LIBDASH=$LIBDASHPATH/libdash.so
 	cd parseMPD
 	make
-	LD_LIBRARY_PATH=../../libdash/libdash/build/bin/ ./parseMPD
+	LD_LIBRARY_PATH=$LIBDASHPATH/ ./parseMPD

-The output will contain a list of files.
+The output will contain a list of SVC segment files.

 ## Analyzing a H.264/SVC File